cloud-native-toolkit/site-developer-guide/README.md

 # IBM Garage for Cloud

-## Developer Tools Developer Guide
+## Cloud Native Toolkit - Developer Guide

 The developer guide has been written to help developers get familiar with how to use to the tools to manage the full lifecycle of cloud native development with IBM Kubernetes Service or managed Red Hat OpenShift on IBM Cloud.